AquaticEcoDynamics/CDM/scripts/datatools/bcs/BC from Field Data/Readme.md

    ```

 > [!NOTE]
-> The existing csv file `Salt_Creek_20120101_20230701_appended.csv` was revised to better calinrate the south Coorong in the simulation.
+> The existing csv file `Salt_Creek_20120101_20230701_appended.csv` was revised to better calibrate the south Coorong in the simulation.
 Thus, the data will be different from the raw field data.